By-Laws of Paul D. Camp Community College Foundation

 The purposes of this Corporation are those described in the Articles of Incorporation.

-amending the CAMPF’s Articles of Incorporation and these By-Laws;
+- amending the PDCCCF’s Articles of Incorporation and these By-Laws;

-approving fund-raising targets and goals and assuring adequate resources to meet CampF’s charitable purposes through personal giving and fund raising;
+- approving fund-raising targets and goals and assuring adequate resources to meet PDCCCF’s charitable purposes through personal giving and fund raising;

-overseeing and guiding the management and investment of the CAMPF funds and assets;
+- overseeing and guiding the management and investment of the PDCCCF funds and assets;

-reviewing CAMPF’s financial condition and selecting independent auditors;
+- reviewing PDCCCF’s financial condition and selecting independent auditors;

-recruiting and electing members of the Board; and any other powers or actions necessary or convenient to affect the purposes for which the CAMPF was formed.
+- recruiting and electing members of the Board; and any other powers or actions necessary or convenient to affect the purposes for which the PDCCCF was formed.

 Composition of Board of Directors

 Section 1.
 Number, Election and Term.
-The Board of Directors of the Corporation shall consist of not less than four (4) and no more than twenty-four (24) voting members.
+The Board of Directors of the Corporation shall consist of not less than eight (8) and no more than twelve (12) voting members.

-The President of the College shall be a Director.
-The Vice-President for Institutional Advancement of the College shall be a Director and serve as Secretary/Executive Director of the Board.
+The President of the College shall be a non-voting Director.
+The Director for Institutional Advancement of the College shall be a non-voting Director and serve as Secretary/Executive Director of the Board.

 Directors shall be elected annually in May by the Board of Directors of the Corporation and shall serve for a term of three years, for a maximum of two consecutive terms.
 The term begins July 1.
-The College President and the Vice-President for Institutional Advancement shall be elected by the Board for a term concurrent with his or her term of office as President or Vice-President.
+The College President and the Director for Institutional Advancement shall be elected by the Board for a term concurrent with his or her term of office as President or Director.

 Directors, having served two (2) consecutive full three (3) year terms and having been off of the Board for one (1) year, are eligible for re-election.